Sue Chess, Executive Director

-Sue Chess, Executive Director; has been on staff since September of 2002.
-She is married to Rev. Sam Chess and mother of 3 adult children, all of whom are married with children making her grandmother to 8.
+Sue has been on staff since September of 2002.
+She is married to Pastor Sam Chess and mother of 3 adult children, and grandmother to 8.
 Sue graduated from Nurse’s training in 1978 and has worked at Martin Memorial Hospital, Redi-Nurse Home Health and Savannas Psych Hospital.
 She volunteered for Care Net for one year before accepting the position of Executive Director.
 Her call to this ministry was definite and inevitable.
 Ephesians 2:10 says that “we are His workmanship created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Sue says there has always been inevitability about her ministry at Care Net.
 She jokingly says she feels “Divinely set-up.”
-Everything from a nursing class debate against abortion, a strong emphasis on counseling and women’s issues in classes to walking through a crisis pregnancy with a family member prepared her for this role.
+Everything from a nursing class debate against abortion, a strong emphasis on counseling and women’s issues in classes, to walking through a crisis pregnancy with a family member prepared her for this role.
 She ministers with her husband at Grace Emmanuel Church in Port St. Lucie where she is the Coordinator for the Women’s Ministry.

 Willow Sanders, Director of Student Services